bluvibytes/zone-of-distrust/docs/threat-model.md

 The CA is a critical dependency.
 The architecture mitigates this through redundancy, integrity verification, and defined degradation modes—but does not claim to eliminate the dependency.

+### Non-Goal 5: Prevent Cross-Tenant / Cross-Context Contamination

+In multi-tenant SaaS deployments, agents may process data from multiple customers.
+Preventing data leakage between tenants is a platform isolation concern, not an agent architecture concern.

+**ZoD assumes:** Tenant isolation is enforced at the infrastructure layer.
+If tenant boundaries are compromised, ZoD provides forensics but not prevention.

+**For SaaS deployments:** Implement tenant-scoped CA policies, tenant-isolated execution environments, and tenant-tagged integrity signals.

+### Non-Goal 6: Prevent Model Extraction or Inversion Attacks

+Attacks against the underlying LLM—extracting training data, model weights, or performing membership inference—are model-level concerns outside ZoD's scope.

+**ZoD assumes:** The model itself is a black box.
+The architecture governs what the agent can *do*, not what it can *reveal about itself*.

 ---

 ## Degradation Model